 - Color that lasts a long time—the darker, the better

 - They should have a medium or fine texture to break down smoothly and blend well with the soil.

 - Plants benefit from it as well

-- There are no hazardous chemicals, dyes, or other pollutants in this product.
+- This product has no hazardous chemicals, dyes, or other pollutants.

 - Natural-looking or aesthetically pleasing to the surroundings